lin199811/Pi3DET/README.md

 ## License
-This work is under the <a rel="license" href="https://www.apache.org/licenses/LICENSE-2.0">Apache License Version 2.0</a>, while some specific implementations in this codebase might be with other licenses.
+This work is under the <a rel="license" href="https://www.apache.org/licenses/LICENSE-2.0">Apache License Version 2.0</a>, while some specific implementations in this codebase might be under other licenses.
 Kindly refer to [LICENSE.md](docs/LICENSE.md) for a more careful check, if you are using our code for commercial matters.